sarbhanub/blue-bikes-dataanalysis/README.md

 ###
 **Trip Data:**

 NB: Files are not included with the repository.
-Source data files can be downloaded from here. [[link]](https://s3.amazonaws.com/hubway-data/index.html)
+Again, source data files can be downloaded from here. [[link]](https://s3.amazonaws.com/hubway-data/index.html)
 | Name | Type | Description |
 | :------ | :------- | :----- |
 | `tripduration` | `int` | Duration in seconds |